surniaulula/wpsso/readme.txt

 = Changelog / Release Notes =

-**Version 3.40.13-dev.1 (2017/04/10)**
+**Version 3.40.13-dev.2 (2017/04/10)**

 * *New Features*
 	* None
 * *Improvements*
-	* Added a filter to allow the WPSSO Update Manager to be downloaded / installed from the plugin details thickbox.
+	* Added a filter to allow the WPSSO Update Manager to be downloaded and installed from the Plugin Extensions and Pro Licenses settings page.
+	* Added jQuery and filter hooks to return the user to the settings page (instead of the WordPress plugins page) after installing / activating / updating a from the Plugin Details thickbox.
 * *Bugfixes*
-	* Fixed the Install / Update button in the plugin details thickbox (added a jQuery work-around for a WordPress bug).
+	* Fixed the Install / Update button in the Plugin Details thickbox.
 * *Developer Notes*
 	* None